Morning sickness is nausea and vomiting that can actually occur at any time of the day during pregnancy.

 Your doctor will do a physical examination, including a pelvic exam, and look for any signs of dehydration.

 Your doctor may ask the following questions:

 - Are you only nauseated or do you also vomit?

 - Does the nausea and vomiting occur every day?

 - Can you keep down any food or fluid?

 - What have you done to try to feel better?

 - What other symptoms do you have -- headaches, abdominal pain, breast tenderness, dry mouth, excessive thirst, unintended weight loss?

 Your doctor may do the following tests:

 Gordon MC.
 Maternal physiology.
-In: Gabbe SG, Niebyl JR, Simpson JL, eds.
+In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
-5th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2007:chap 3.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 3.